Upper-Level Writing Requirement

 THe following POLICY APPLIES TO JD STUDENTS ENROLLED PRIOR TO FALL 2016

 The upper-level written work requirement may be satisfied by writing a paper in connection with a law school seminar when the seminar instructor certifies that the main evaluative instrument will satisfy the requirement.

 It may also be satisfied in other ways as long as it is prepared under the supervision of a WCL faculty member starting with topic selection and meets the requirements of the policy statement.
 What is essential, however, is that the written product, in whatever form or length, should be informed and reflective.

 Given the purpose of the project and the method(s) used, it should reflect appropriate legal craftsmanship; a substantial commitment of time, effort, and thought; and demonstrated competency in legal research and writing.

-A grade of C or better received for two credit hours of work is required to satisfy the requirement, and students should consider completing this requirement prior to their last semester of law study.
+A product of at least 30 pages and a grade of C or better received for two credit hours of work is required to satisfy the requirement, and students should consider completing this requirement prior to their last semester of law study.

 THe following POLICY APPLIES TO THE JD CLASSES ENTERING IN FALL 2016 AND FORWARD

 The ULWR is fulfilled by writing a document or series of documents of at least 7000 words, excluding footnotes.